Quick Answer: Best Garage Sauna

 You'll also want to account for ceiling height.
 Saunas work best with ceilings between 7 and 8 feet for proper heat circulation.
 Not sure what fits?
 Call our team for a free sizing recommendation based on your garage dimensions.

-Heat Type (Electric or Infrared)
+Heat Type (Infrared, Traditional, or Combo)

-Electric traditional saunas use heating elements and sauna stones for that classic high-heat, steamy environment (around 160–190°F).
+Traditional electric saunas use heating elements and sauna stones for that classic high-heat, steamy environment (around 160–190°F).
 It's an authentic Finnish experience with steam bursts when you pour water on the rocks.
 You'll need a 240V circuit and professional wiring.
 Browse our electric sauna heaters for the right match.

 Materials and Build Quality